 This page provides organizations with a guide to the setup and structuring of AMP to ensure a successful deployment and utilization of AMP throughout your organization.
 This guide covers the common application of AMP's structures and permissions model to real world organizations.
 It is important to note that this information is meant to be a guide rather than a concrete instruction.
 Level Access will provide expert guidance that is specific to your organization during the official implementation phase of deploying AMP.

 This section defines the different structures that AMP has to offer, and a mapping to typical industry structures and groups.
 AMP provides for three main structures that will help to fit AMP into an organizations different lines of business, web property owners and testing groups.
-These structures are organizations, child organizations and projects.
+These structures are organizations, child organizations and asses.

 For larger companies and organizations it is often the case where there are several lines of businesses or independent groups working under the parent company or organization.
 A great example of this is a large university comprised of several campuses.
 Each campus has its own web properties that must be tested.
 Each campus also has their own group of testers.
 In this case a child organization can be created for each campus to all them to operate independently, but still remain as a single entity per the root organization for the university.